VeriHealth — True Health Discernment

 70%

-Of people globally hold at least one misleading health belief, at virtually identical rates across education levels, age groups, and political affiliations
+Of people globally hold at least one widely debunked health belief, at virtually identical rates across education levels, age groups, and political affiliations.

 All figures peer-reviewed and source-verified.
 See Evidence Base →